foundation/foundation-emails/README.md

 <columns large=’12’>
 ```

-## Centering Things
-Centering has always been a headache when developing emails.
-When you now add the `.center` class to any element or column, Inky also automatically wraps the content in `<center>` tags (necessary for some versions of Outlook).
-We'll be moving this to an attribute in later versions, but for development purposes, we have a magic centering class.

 ## Using Sass
 You'll be able to use the `_settings.scss` within the `/test` folder to update sass variables!
 This means you can use global variables to control the overall look of the page, just like in Foundation for Sites!
 When you have `nnpm test` running, just change a variable's value in the `_settings.scss`, save, and voila!
 The variables are updated with no uncommenting necessary!